-First, the ADA requires employers to provide all employees - with a disability or without a disability - the same health insurance benefits.
-In other words, employers must accord employees with disabilities equal access to whatever health insurance they provide to employees without disabilities.
-However, eligibility for health benefits need not be extended to employees with disabilities if such benefits are not extended to nondisabled employees in similar circumstances, e.g., part-time employees.
+First, the ADA requires employers to provide all employees -- with a disability or without a disability -- the same health insurance benefits.
+Thus, an employer may not participate in a discriminatory contractual or other arrangement with an organization providing fringe benefits to employees.
+However, eligibility for health benefits need not be extended to employees with disabilities if such benefits are not extended to nondisabled employees in similar circumstances, e.g., part-time employees